npm/npm/doc/cli/npm-install.md

 ### Limitations of npm's Install Algorithm

+npm will refuse to install any package with an identical name to the current package.
+This can be overridden with the `--force` flag, but in most cases can simply be addressed by changing the local package name.

 There are some very rare and pathological edge-cases where a cycle can cause npm to try to install a never-ending tree of packages.
 Here is the simplest case: